Monday, July 22, 2024

 If we are going to make disciples, we have to move from transactional to relational.

-This excerpt was added late to focus on the concept that disciple making is not transaction, it is relational.
+This excerpt was added late to focus on the concept that disciple making is not a transaction, it is relational.

 Read todays excerpt:

 Simon continues their conversation, “The events of the last few days have given me a lot to think about.
 The time with Miguel and Doug was spontaneous and authentic.
-We trust each other and can talk about anything with no pressure of having join anything.
+We trust each other and can talk about anything with no pressure of having to join anything.
 It was relational.
-Then we go to the golf banquet for the league and the church structure is so off putting.
+Then we go to the golf banquet for the church league and church structure is so off putting.
 They don’t really care about building relationships, they are using the golf league to get more members who can just boost their numbers.
 I am really starting to see what is so wrong with the church structure being on the other side.
 It is so transactional.
 Maybe I should go forward and repent for the last 30 years.”

 “Before you go do something stupid,” Kay says, “there was some positive which happened last night.
 Think about the guys who came up to Bruce afterwards.
-They wanted him to play golf because they respect is game.
+They wanted him to play golf because they respect his game.
 He is going to make new friends.”

 “That’s true,” Simon responds.
 “But there is a part of me who wonders if that is just part of the system.
 They are wanting to hang out with him just to get him to join the church.
-I don’t think that is their motive, but it is probably talked about enough from the church leaders enough they naturally believe that is what they are supposed to do.
+I don’t think that is their motive, but it is probably talked about enough from the church leaders they naturally believe that is what they are supposed to do.
 They have never been taught to be disciples who make disciples.”

 “It is the system that has worked for centuries,” Kay responds.
 “It is hard to change something that has become so normal.”